 - Accounts for 14 percent of U.S. exports—more than any other industry

-- Provides more than 15 percent of the world’s chemicals
+- Provides nearly 15 percent of the world’s chemicals

-- Provides 810,000 skilled, good-paying American jobs and supports nearly six million more throughout the country
+- Provides 811,000 skilled, good-paying American jobs and supports over six million more throughout the country

 We believe that if America is to remain a country that innovates and competes globally, it must do so with a thriving American chemical industry.
 Protecting that unique role and promoting our industry’s interests drives everything we do.